ipfabric/docs/docs/System_Administration/System_Administration_UI/restore_or_backup.md

 !!! example "Examples"

-    First full backup's files (depending on its size, you may have `vol1`, `vol2`, ..., `volX` instead of just `vol1`):
+    The first full backup's files (depending on its size, you may have `vol1`, `vol2`, ..., `volX` instead of just `vol1`):

     ```shell